-This acquires a monad structure.
+This acquires a monad structure (see this MathOverflow thread for some detailed discussion).
 It might not be an idempotent monad (although it will be if is left exact).
 However we can apply the process again, and continue transfinitely.
 Define , and if has been defined, put ; at limit ordinals , define to be the inverse limit of the chain

 where ranges over ordinals less than .
 This defines the monad inductively; below, we let denote the unit of this monad.